NBKRedSpy/QM-SimpleDataLoader/README.md

 # Change Log

+## 1.2.0
+Removed Hash Check.
+The IL is changing on new release.
+The code is same.
+It is probably the compiler changing the variable index names.

 ## 1.1.0

 * Changed hash check to load method's IL.
 It's a more specific check than the entire assembly for a modification check.
 * Add the option to not dump the files.